ttkorhonen/e3pages/docs/kb/guide/articles/14_debugging_e3.md

 # Debugging e3

-EPICS base comes with build system which creates two artifacts when for x86_64 machines, one is the normal build with `-O3` optimization for production, and another with GCC debugging option `-g` turned on to export debugging symbols in the result object to facilitate debugging.
+The e3 build system is configured to build two "architectures" for x86_64
+machines: one is the normal linux-x86_64 with `-O3` optimization for production, and another (linux-x86_64-debug) with GCC debugging option `-g` turned on to export debugging symbols in the result object to facilitate debugging.
 With these, variable and function names will be available when debugging with GDB or valgrind.

 Inside `$EPICS_BASE/lib`  directory you'll see a `linux-x86_64-debug` artifact if EPICS with debug options target was built.
-This default in for environments 4.0.0/7.0.6.1 onwards.
+This default in for environments 7.0.6.1/4.0.0 onwards.

 ## Using the debug artifact